NateEag/how-i-code/content/commenting-code.rst

 extract and process comments from a codebase.

 Commenting programs well requires the understanding that `every line of code is a user interface`_.

-Good user interfaces are simple and self-explanatory, and so should each line of code.
-If a line of code is unclear, clarify it instead of commenting it.
+Good user interfaces are simple and self-explanatory, and so should be each line of code.
+If a line is unclear, clarify it instead of commenting it.
 Improving names helps, as does `adding`_ `new`_ ones.

 Inline comments `can indicate poor code`_, but they do have several important uses.
 They are the best way to point out potential issues, to explain why a